What to Do if Your Broker Sold You an Unsuitable High Commission Annuity

 FINRA arbitration gives fraud victims the opportunity to tell their stories, hold scammers accountable, and restore the losses they have sustained.
 However, the complexity of the arbitration process makes it important to have an experienced attorney – particularly since the other party will have representation of its own.

-At Epperson & Greenidge, LLP, we are experienced FINRA claims lawyers who are dedicated to protecting seniors and other investors from abuses of financial regulations.
+At Epperson & Greenidge, P.A., we are experienced FINRA claims lawyers who are dedicated to protecting seniors and other investors from abuses of financial regulations.
 If an investment advisor or brokerage firm acted without your permission, gave you misleading information, or conducted excessive transactions to earn commissions, you may have grounds to file a FINRA claim and pursue compensation.
 We are here to help.
 For a free consultation, contact us online, or call Epperson & Greenidge at (877) 445-9261 today.